 1) Configure the APN (access point name): In order to use data services, your device needs to be configured to the APN of the mobile network operator (SIM card provider) in your GPS tracker.
 If the APN is not set up correctly, not only will your device be unable to use data services, but it will be searching extra hard for a mobile network to match to it's settings.
 This will decrease your battery life significantly.

-2) Location Update Schedule (also referred to as the upload interval): this is the frequency your GPS tracker sends updates of its coordinates to your smartphone.
+2) Tracking Frequency (also referred to as the upload interval): this is the frequency your GPS tracker sends updates of its coordinates to your smartphone.
 To get the most battery life, set this feature to 'manually obtain position' in your app account.

 3) Sleep time: this is the amount of time a GPS watch's screen stays illuminated each time you wake it up.
 Adjust the 'sleep' function anywhere from 15 seconds to 30 minutes in the settings menu of your GPS watch.
 We recommend setting to 15 or 30 seconds for most battery life.